 2021 Book Launch Blueprint

 Every spring, James L. Rubart and I host a special course called the Book Launch Blueprint.
-We train a small group of authors to craft a launch plan for their book.
+We train a small group of authors to craft a launch plan for their books.
+Whether you want to indie publish your book or go the traditional route, this course will be a tremendous help.

 Registration for the 2021 Book Launch Blueprint ends on April 9, 2021.
 If you are listening in the future, visit BookLaunch.fun to join the waitlist for next year’s course in the spring.